Visual-mov/Tevas-lang/README.md

 You can save Tex programs as files with the '.tx' extension.

 ## TODO
-- Implement context system ✔️
 - Add 'continue' and 'break' keywords ✔️
 - Allow multiple Strings and Floats to be added together (Compound strings) ✔️
 - Allow for variable names to include numbers. ✔️
-- Add input statement
 - Fix line number for "Expected 'end' token" exception.

-## Project Status
-At this time, Tex is still in active development.
-I'm planning on continuing its development intermittently until February 2020 or so.